dupeone/kinetic-airport-sculpture/README.md

 *An exploration of translating invisible systems into physical motion.*

-A study in motion, translation, and physical presence.
+A study in flow, translation, and physical presence.
 ---

 Four rods move continuously — responding to the flow of people arriving and departing across New York City.